-It has been an agonizing few weeks for 70-year-old Mohammed Sabbagh and his family, who live in the occupied East Jerusalem neighborhood of Sheikh Jarrah.
+It has been an agonizing few weeks for 70-year-old Mohammed Sabbagh and his family of 47, who live in the occupied East Jerusalem neighborhood of Sheikh Jarrah.

 “It bought us some more time, but we still know that eviction is inevitable,” Sabbagh told Mondoweiss in the living room of his family home, where he has lived since 1956, when he was eight-years-old.